Employer-financed retirement benefits schemes: Extra-Statutory Concession A10 and relief under Section 395B ITEPA 2003: Section 615 schemes

 From 6 April 2011 the disguised remuneration rules in Part 7A ITEPA 2003 can apply to certain events (‘relevant steps’) occurring in Section 615 schemes.
 However, pension income chargeable under Part 9 ITEPA 2003 is not charged via Part 7A because of the exclusion in Section 554S ITEPA 2003.

-As with the situation before 6 April 2011, although the pension may be chargeable to tax under Part 9, Section 615(3) can stop any actual deduction of tax from being made.
+As with the situation before 6 April 2011, although the annuity payment may be chargeable to tax under Part 9, Section 615(3) can stop any actual deduction of tax from being made.
 Where the conditions are satisfied it negates the effect of the charge.

 Lump sum benefits paid before 6 April 2011